 I have come across some great people in history while doing research for my Dark Ages novels.
 Often these characters are intertwined with some amazing folklore.
 One of these is Wurburgh, a princess who became the patron saint of Chester and of geese.

-Saint Wurburgh makes a brief appearance in my novel Teon, when she is born to Ermenilda and her father, King Wulfhere.
+Saint Wurburgh makes a brief appearance in my novel Teon, when she is born to Ermenilda and her father, King Wulfhere, the king of Mercia.
 Because of some dodgy goings on where her father promised her (as a baby) to his military leader Werbode, Wurburgh, or perhaps her mother, decided that she will never marry a mortal but give herself to God instead.

 So she lived a life of piety after being trained by Saint Chad, the Bishop of Lichfield.
 She then moved to Ely and took over as abbess there after her mother died.
 But she did have a strange relationship with geese.